bitsofcotton/goki_check_cc/README.md

 2024/04/07 compatible with latest ddpmopt, it's obscure cleans size, so do half of the size.
 2024/04/09 fix lieonn some functions, merge from ddpmopt.
 2024/04/10 fit ddpmopt/README.md's function entropy size with cleans... command.
+2024/04/11 make around .95 probability on best case with cleans... .